olatundeogidi/JavaExercises1and2/java/src/BMA/src/com/planittesting/bma/Readme.md

 To fully test your solution

+### Add consultant

 - Click add button to add a new consultant
 - Click Remove and remove a consultant

+### Assign Consultant

 - Click Assign enter the consultant name
   - Click the Assign check box
   - Click the Assign button
   - Make sure the consultant you entered has the Assigned value of true

+### Unassign Consultant

+- Click Assign enter the consultant name
+  - Click the Assign button
+  - Make sure the consultant you entered has the Assigned value of false

+### Add hours

 - Click Add time
   - Enter a consultant name
   - Enter hours